ibm-build-lab/NLU-demo-with-ui/README.md

-# Natural Language Understand Text Analyzation Engine Demo
+# Natural Language Understand Text Analyzation Demo

 ## Introduction
 In this demo, we will create a web app that takes in text and analyzes it for sentiment using the IBM Watson® Natural Language Understanding (NLU) APIs.
 The user will enter text into a text area and press the "Submit" button.
 The text is analyzed based on the **latest loaded model** into an NLU Service.